Dog showing it's teeth.

 Dogs have surprisingly strong teeth and jaws.
 When a dog bites a human, the bite may cause a substantial loss of blood and/or a severe injury.
 If you are injured by a dog, Florida law entitles you to compensation for your medical costs, lost wages, pain, suffering, and related damages.

 Dog bites cause wounds, gashes, disfigurement, and tendon, muscle, and nerve damage.
 Some bites lead to strep and staph infections.
-Each year in this country, more than four million bites are reported.
+Each year in this country, more than four and a half million bites are reported.
 Dog bites were responsible for thirty-six fatalities in the United States in 2018.

 Small children suffer the most dog bites.
 The second-largest victim group is the elderly.
 Regaining one’s health after a dog bite may take weeks or months and require multiple surgeries and lengthy therapy.